METALS-Aluminium and other metals rise as U.S. loosens Huawei restrictions

 UBS analysts said the Alunorte restart was largely priced in to the alumina market but aluminium would remain under pressure from soft demand and less stringent supply reform in top producer China.

-Benchmark aluminium on the London Metal Exchange (LME) gained 0.3% to $1,800 a tonne by 1040 GMT, having touched a 1-1/2 week low of $1,787 in the previous session after the Alunorte announcement.
+Benchmark aluminium on the London Metal Exchange (LME) was bid up 0.3% to $1,803 a tonne in official rings, having touched a 1-1/2 week low of $1,787 in the previous session after the Alunorte announcement.

 “There is not going to be an immediate restart to the facility ... we are quite a while away from it coming back fully,” said BMO analyst Kash Kamal.